OscarBouwmans/klaarover/README.md

 With modern JavaScript frameworks moving towards Signal-based reactivity (Angular, Svelte, Vue †), and with Signals being seriously proposed as an addition to the language, I felt the need to thoroughly understand what Signals are and how they work.
 Besides that, I thought it would be interesting to have my own minimal JavaScript component-based framework to use on small side projects or in prototypes.
 A framework that requires no build step and allows for quick development ††.

-_† in alphabetical order and definitely not exhaustive_ _†† I have since realised that Vue is probably already a great fit for this_
+_† in alphabetical order and definitely not exhaustive_

+_†† I have since remembered that Vue meets these requirements_

 ## Installation